-My EDC gun, the taurus 845, no torture test videos found, but tons of good reviews.
+My EDC gun, the Taurus 845, has tons of good reviews.

 I do like the high capacity, 13+1 rounds of .45 ACP on tap (or should I say double tap?), to me that is comforting.
 I also like the double action and decocker because I like to carry it loaded with a mostly full magazine, a round in the chamber, safety off, hammer down.

 I say mostly full magazine because I only keep 12 rounds in it.
 There are two reasons for that, the first is because since it stays loaded for prolonged periods I try to let the spring have that extra little bit of room.
 The other reason is, well, I’m superstitious and don’t want to keep 13 rounds in the magazine.

 That way if I need the gun in a hurry it just needs to come up and squeeze the trigger.
 The first round is in double action since the hammer is down, so it has that long double action trigger, then successive shots are in easy single action mode.

 And since it is in decock mode, it is safe to carry with the safety off because if it were to be dropped and landed on the hammer it won’t fire.
 The one thing about it that I don’t particularly like is that it is what I call it a “50 footer”.
 What I mean by that is it is fine for self defense purposes, when technically the bad guy will be within about 20 feet of me, but I wouldn’t exactly call it a target gun.